ibm-cloud-docs/Registry/registry_encrypt_images.md

 Encrypt the image by using the public key and then build a container image by using a [Dockerfile](#x9860414){: term}.

-1. Go to the directory where you store your apps, for example, `MY_APP`.
+1. Go to the directory where you store your apps, for example `MY_APP`.

     ```txt
     cd MY_APP